-Stroke is the 5th leading cause of death and a leading cause of long-term disability in the US.
+Stroke is considered the fifth leading cause of death and a leading cause of long-term disability in the US.
+The CDC estimates that every year nearly 800,000 Americans suffer a stroke and among these, about 610,000 are first or new strokes.
 While stroke is a serious issue that threatens and affects millions of people, up to 80 percent of strokes are preventable.
 The American Stroke Association recognizes May as American Stroke Month, and works to raise awareness and reduce the incidence of stroke.
-Amada Senior Care recognizes the threat that stroke poses to seniors and their loved ones.

 While stroke can be caused by a variety of factors, aging puts you at a higher risk year by year.
-According to the National Institutes of Health, nearly 75 percent of all strokes occur in those over 65, and your risk of stroke more than doubles each decade between age 55 and 85.
+According to most medical research centers, nearly 75 percent of all strokes occur in older adults over 65, and your risk of stroke more than doubles each decade between age 55 and 85.

 What is a Stroke?

-The majority of strokes are ischemic, or caused by a blood clot that blocks the vessel from supplying blood to the brain.
+The majority of strokes are ischemic or caused by a blood clot that blocks the vessel from supplying blood to the brain.
 Ischemic strokes are the result of a blood clot within a blood vessel in the brain or neck (thrombosis), the movement of a clot from another part of the body (embolism), or the narrowing of an artery due to fatty deposits lining the blood vessel walls (stenosis).
-The second type of stroke is hemorrhagic, in which a blood vessel breaks and bleeds into the brain.
+The second type of stroke is hemorrhagic — also referred to as an intracerebral hemorrhage (ICH) — in which a blood vessel breaks and bleeds into the brain.
 This type is caused by weak or thin spots on artery walls that can rupture, or by fatty deposits that cause the artery walls to break.

 How can You Prevent a Stroke?

 The National Stroke Association recommends identifying the risk factors of stroke, working to reduce those risks, and learning to recognize the signs of a stroke and how to respond.